mozumder/django-mozumder/README.rst

     name:type:options:[unamed properties[:...][:named properties[:...]]]

-Options are single character options for each field:
+Options are set from a list of single character switches for each field:

 ::